SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 <br />

-## About the contributer and the project
+## About the Contributer and the Project
 The development of this chatbot and the tutorial was a project contributed by Lasse Urban, who is a vocational training student at SAP.
 He spent one rotation in the STAR (Student Training and Rotation) Program with the Kyma Runtime Adoption team from April 2021 to October 2021.
 If you want to learn more about the project or the contributer, please visit [Lasse's GitHub page](https://github.com/lasseUrban/kyma-chatbot).